 To access services under the agreement, you'll need to advise the medical staff and show your current Australian passport or evidence of Australian permanent residency and a valid Medicare card.

 Accident Compensation Corporation

-Accident Compensation Corporation (ACC) website.
+Accident Compensation Corporation (ACC)

 Where to get help

-Depending on the nature of your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24 hour emergency number.

-Australian High Commission
+Australian High Commission, Wellington

 72-76 Hobson Street